SirMetathyst/zinc/README.md

 [![codecov](https://codecov.io/gh/SirMetathyst/zinc/branch/master/graph/badge.svg)](https://codecov.io/gh/SirMetathyst/zinc)
 [![Build Status](https://travis-ci.com/SirMetathyst/zinc.svg?branch=master)](https://travis-ci.com/SirMetathyst/zinc)

-`ZincECS` is an entity-component-system package inspired by Simon Schmid's [Entitas-CSharp](https://github.com/sschmid/Entitas-CSharp) and [Atom proof-of-concept](https://github.com/sschmid/Entitas-CSharp/issues/902) but for the go language.
-ZincECS uses code-generation to achieve a nice API similar to EntitasECS using the built-in ZincCLI.
+`ZincECS` is an entity-component-system package inspired by Simon Schmid's [Entitas-CSharp](https://github.com/sschmid/Entitas-CSharp) and [Atom proof-of-concept](https://github.com/sschmid/Entitas-CSharp/issues/902) but for the go language. `ZincECS` uses code-generation to achieve a nice API similar to EntitasECS using the built-in `ZincCLI`.
 This package puts focus on modularity and ease of use with performance coming in as a close second.

 # Installation
-This will install the ZincCLI along with the `zinc` package.
+This will install the `ZincCLI` along with the `zinc` package.
 ```golang
 go get github.com/SirMetathyst/zinc/...
 ```